sadhana937/Nebula-Ninja-pygame/README.md

 ### Controls:

-Left Arrow Key: Move the starship to the left.\n
+Left Arrow Key: Move the starship to the left.
 Right Arrow Key: Move the starship to the right.